InstanceGaming/atsc/README.md

 You can use the argument `-h` to view command line option help texts for all entrypoints.

-_This readme last updated April 11th, 2022_
+_This readme last updated June 18th, 2022_